 Urgent Care Does Not Include Beds for an Overnight Stay

 Unlike urgent care, emergency rooms have space and proper equipment to keep patients overnight in a medical emergency.
-Although some urgent care facilities do offer 24-hour service and most are open every calendar day, they do not provide a room for patients to stay for extended periods of time.
-ER’s handle surgical procedures, trauma, CAT Scans, and any other life-threatening situation, thus they also offer hospital rooms for their patients.
+Although some urgent care facilities offer 24-hour service, they do not provide a room for patients for overnight stays.
+ER’s handle surgical procedures, trauma, CAT Scans, and any other life-threatening situation.
+Therefore, they also offer hospital rooms for their patients.
 Certain hospitals (such as Tri-City Medical Center) offer emergency rooms for psychological care as well.
-Try to decide whether you think your medical concern will require an overnight stay and you will be able to determine whether you should seek treatment at an ER or urgent care facility.
+Try to decide whether you think your medical concern will require an overnight stay.
+If so, then you might just want to seek treatment at an ER.

-What Should I Choose–Urgent Care or the ER?
+What Should I Choose–Urgent Care Or Emergency Room?

-As Dr. Evans mentioned, when it comes down to it, you may intuitively know whether your illness or injury is too severe and life-threatening for urgent care to handle.
-Listen to your body, try to note whether the pain is persistent or if it’s improving over time.
-Don’t rely too heavily on online forums to help diagnose yourself.
+As Dr. Evans mentioned, when it comes down to it, you may intuitively know whether your illness or injury needs acute care.
+Listen to your body.
+Try to note whether the pain is persistent or if it’s improving over time.
+Don’t rely on online forums to help diagnose yourself.
 Try to get to a doctor as soon as possible.
-If you aren’t sure, call the urgent care and ask if that is something that is a medical condition they would be able to treat at their facility.
-Remember, you can always be transferred to an emergency room from urgent care, and it will save you money to see an urgent care doctor first should you not end up needing emergency services.
+If you aren’t sure, call the urgent care and ask if they can treat your particular issue.
+Remember, you can always go to an emergency room from urgent care.
+But, it will save you money to see an urgent care doctor if you not need emergency services.